 If the above screen does not pop up, it means that your Web-browser has been set to a proxy.
 Go to Tools menu>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.

-2. After successful login, the Quick Setup page will appear for you to quickly configure your router.
-Click Next.
+2. After successfully logging in, you can click the Quick Setup menu to quickly configure your Router.